elchs/LetoDBf/Readme.txt

  Dis-connnect current connection, returns boolean if a connection is disconnected.
  With optional param <cAddress> that connection is tried to disconnect.

+      LETO_DETECT( [ cService ], [ nNrOfPossible ], [ nPort ] )
+ This functions sends a broadcast to a specific network given by avail interfaces, loopback (lo) and other interfaces without MAC address are excluded from that.
+ Default <cService> is "letodb", and this is correlating to the server side: see in example letodb.ini for config option: BC_Services = letodb;
+ Such LetoDBf server then will respond to this query with its IP address.
+ Alternative to new build-in at server was before a standalone exe: 8.2.
+'Uhura'

       LETO_SETCURRENTCONNECTION( cAddress )                    ==> cAddress
  Returns the <cAddress> of the active connection after a try to change the active one.
  It is an empty string "" if IP was wrong/ not given.